balzer82/howmuchsamimade/readme.md

 # How?

-Take a look in the .py file, there you will find a variable called `chname`.
-Change it to the channel you wanna take a look at.
-Then:
+Get the channel name from http://www.youtube.com/user/xxx and fire the request with

-`python getit.py`
+`python getit.py xxx`

-will produce:
+It will produce following result.

 # Result